coffutt/node-bigbrother/README.md

         // Do something with the updated version of your model object.
     }
 });

+// Make some changes to your watched model.
+All of the following will fire off your callbacks. anObj.a = 'F';
+anObj.arr.push(3);

 // Add another wiretapper.
 holder.addListener(function (updatedObj) {